-In this guide, we examine the average cost and discuss what makes the price so high.
-We also talk about the basics of powder coating wheels.
-Plus, we talk about the importance of maintaining the powder coated wheels to ensure they continue to look as good as they did when they were freshly done.
+In this guide, I examine the average cost and discuss what makes the price so high.
+I also talk about the basics of powder coating wheels.
+Plus, I talk about the importance of maintaining the powder coated wheels to ensure they continue to look as good as they did when they were freshly done.

 How Much Does it Cost to Powder Coat wheels and rims?

 On average, you will spend $75 to $125 per rim to have it powder coated.
-The cost depends upon what size the wheels are, what type of powder coating you choose and whether you have it professionally applied or you do it yourself.
+The cost depends on what size the wheels are, what type of powder coating you choose, and whether you have it professionally applied or do it yourself.

 What is Powder Coating?